 The 3 Girls in 3Girls Theatre: Founding Members Lee Brady, AJ Baker, Suze Allen.

 (Photo (c) 2011 Charles Brady)

-Suze Allen is a published author, playwright, teacher, dramaturge and director with credits on both coasts, and serves as 3GT Associate Artistic Director, Education.
-She is the head teacher for GirlWrights, 3GT’s program for teenage girls and also directs our 3GT Theatre Lab Workshops for adults.
+Suze Allen is a published author, playwright, teacher, dramaturge and director with credits on both coasts.
+An experienced teacher, she runs our 3GT Theatre Lab Workshops.
 She was the creator of Fresh New Works San Francisco, The Maine Playwrights’ Lab and Short Works Festival, Artistic Director for the SF Writers and Actors Lab, Director for Fertile Ground Writing Studio and the resident Dramaturge and playwrighting instructor at The Playwrights’ Center of San Francisco.
 Her work and the work she has directed has played the Brava Theatre, 450 Geary, The Marsh, Intersection for the Arts, Noh Space, The Phoenix, OutNorth Contemporary Art House in Anchorage Alaska,and The SF and Edinburgh Fringe Festivals.
 Her show THE MANIC MAMA DANCE premiered at the Marsh Café and played Birthfest 2008.
 Suze co-authored the book, The Time-Starved Woman’s Guide to Emotional Wellbeing with SD Shanti and advises writers through her company Manuscript Mentor.
 Suze’s short plays, THINGS WE DO FOR LOVE, was featured at our 2013 Celebration of Women’s History Month.
 In 2012, Suze directed AJ Baker’s THE RIGHT THING and Lee Brady’s WHAT ABOUT BEN? at 3GT’s inaugural 2012 March Celebration Of Women’s History Month.
 Since 2012 Suze has been San Francisco’s representative to the Dramatists’ Guild and playwright in residence at Balboa High School in San Francisco.